Uniqueness of Billiard Coding in Polygons: Coding Parallel Trajectories

 where

-is a finite union of some open disjoint subsets of $\mathring{V}$.
-They correspond exactly to the phase points in some $E_a$ which stay on the same edge $e_a$ after a parallel translation of $L / \sin \theta$.
-By construction, this map is well defined and continuous on $F$.
-It is also a homeomorphism onto its image.
+is a finite union of some disjoint open subsets of $\mathring{V}$.
+The set $F$ is exactly the subset of $\mathring{V}$ on which $\tau(p)$ and $p$ always lie on the same edge.
+Notice that the map $\tau$ is also a homeomorphism onto its image.